ukhsa-collaboration/PneumoCaT/README.md

 ### Threshold values
+PneumoCaT applies a minimum read depth of 5 and minimum average read depth of 20 for mapping.
+Samples that do not meet these criteria are scored as "Failed" even when the coverage is more than 90%.
+These threshold values could be modified in the serotype_determiner_functions script if lower stringency is required.

-Mutations can be confidently reported if the percentage coverage for the gene is more than 90% and a single fragment is reported in the coverage distribution.
+Variants can confidently reported if the percentage coverage for the gene is more than 90% and a single fragment is reported in the coverage distribution.
 As well as this general threshold individual mutations have specific thresholds.
 * Alleles: An allele is reported if it has coverage more than 90% and the other alleles have coverage < 10%, otherwise a mixed tag is reported.
 * SNPs: When a specific nt position is investigated the hit will only be reported if
   * depth in the codon area is more than 5